 The High Court did not accept this argument, as it would not have put the Claimants into the position they should have been in had they been made aware that there were risks which could not be assessed, and would have led to a very low award of damages.
 The Court was clear that, following Lord Hoffman’s judgment in South Australian Asset Management Corp v York Montague Ltd (1997), the starting point when assessing damages is to consider the cause of action against the surveyor.
 In this case the main breaches of duty by Mr Large related to failing to recommend that the Claimants should have obtained a professional consultant’s certificate.

 On this basis the Court said that it was the difference in value of the property with the defects as reported, and the value with all the defects in the property which was the appropriate measure.

-On the valuation evidence, the High Court accepted that at about a level of £250,000 to £300,000 the cost of remedial works would be a threshold by which an incoming purchaser intending to demolish and rebuild the property.
+On the valuation evidence, the High Court accepted that £250,000 to £300,000 for the cost of remedial works would be the threshold at which an incoming purchaser would instead consider demolishing and rebuilding the property.
 Therefore, considering the prices in 2011, the diminution in value award would be around £750,000.
 The High Court reduced the award by £376,000 to account for the settlement sum between the Claimants and the architects and solicitors, and also awarded £15,000 for inconvenience and mental distress.